-It’s important to determine how one plans to pay for long-term care.
-Medicare doesn’t cover payment of long-term services and supports.
-Usually, Assisted Living facilities (intermediaries between independent living and skilled nursing, often offering room, board, meals, and some assistance with daily activities of daily living) are paid for by one’s own funds and assets Long-Term Care insurance, depending on the plan selected, may pay for care at an Assisted Living facility or care at home, but one needs to check one’s policy carefully to determine what is actually covered, and if a particular Assisted Living facility is a coverable expense through one’s private LTC insurance policy.
+It’s important to determine how one will pay for long-term care.
+Medicare doesn’t cover payment for long-term services and support.
+Usually, Assisted Living Facilities (intermediaries between independent living and skilled nursing, often offering room, board, meals, and some assistance with daily activities of daily living) are paid for by one’s own funds and assets.
+Long-Term Care insurance, depending on the plan selected, may pay for care at an Assisted Living facility or care at home, but one needs to check one’s policy carefully to determine what is actually covered, and if a particular Assisted Living facility is a coverable expense through one’s private LTC insurance policy.
 According to Does Long-Term Care Insurance Cover Assisted Living? in U.S. News and World Report, “In general, long-term care insurance is flexible along the continuum of care.
 It can pay for assisted living, a nursing home or adult daycare,” says Kelly Short, editor at SeniorLiving.org.
 However, she adds, some LTC policies are designated as facilities-only, meaning they won’t cover in-home assisted living services.”

 For more about Long Term Care insurance, ConsumersAdvocate.org rates what it considers the best LTC services.

 For those who are lower-income and who qualify for Medicaid insurance, Medicaid (the health insurance program name varies by state) may cover at-home care and care at a skilled nursing facility.
 Medicaid recipients may apply for an Assisted Living Waiver (waiver names vary by state) to pay for care at an Assisted Living Facility; however, not all regions have or accept Assisted Living waivers to pay for Assisted Living, and unlike Medicaid for long-term care at a skilled nursing facility, which is an entitlement program, Medicaid waivers limit the number of people who can receive services, limit their services to certain regions, or to those with specific medical diagnosis, so one may be waitlisted for services.
-(Medicaid Planning Assistance, https://www.medicaidplanningassistance.org/definitions/#hcbs)
+(Medicaid Planning Assistance, Medicaid Definitions: HCBS, Waivers, and Medicaid vs. Medicare (medicaidplanningassistance.org)

 - VA Aid and Attendance benefits and Housebound Allowance